tomoinn/python-pathfinder-tools/README.md

-# Python-pathfinder-tools v0.3
+# Python-pathfinder-tools v0.4.1

 A set of utilities to do things related to the Pathfinder tabletop role playing game.
 These tools are really intended for those already comfortable with Python, they may also have external dependencies.
-Tested on linux and MacOS.
+Tested on linux, MacOS and Win10.
+Note that CUDA GPU acceleration is only available for Nvidia GPUs, and unless you build Torch from source yourself, only available on linux and Win10.
+This library will work on MacOS, but the super-resolution upscaling for map images will be much slower (go make yourself a cup of tea while it thinks about everything!)

 There are some command-line tools, and some utility libraries you could use to write your own tools if you were so minded.